 So many painful foot conditions ultimately come down to biomechanics.
-Heel pain, aching arches, wobbly ankles, ulcers, arthritis, even bunions—behind each one, you can often find a structural or mechanical issue with your foot shape or the way you walk.
+Heel pain, plantar fasciitis, aching arches, wobbly ankles, ulcers, arthritis, even bunions—behind each one, you can often find a structural or mechanical issue with your foot shape or the way you walk.

 That’s why braces and orthotic devices (both prefabricated and custom) are such effective tools.
 By supporting weak or flat structures, shifting pressure away from aching tissues and joints, and even changing the way you walk, they help you get through your day without pain.

 Great news!
 We have made getting custom orthotics even easier and cheaper!
 While every pain case is different, one treatment that helps with so many different conditions is custom orthotics.
 If you are thinking about getting your custom orthotics, come in for an appointment that will save you money and treat you right the first time!
 You may have to wait a couple of weeks, but we know it will be worth it!